the documentary film

 The project took four years to complete.
 Carbon emissions amounted to about 3 tons of CO2, mainly from travel around western North America.

-For a ten-year period beginning in the mid-1990s, he was self-employed in the non-profit sector as a media communications specialist.
-He worked with various ENGOs including the Sierra Club of Canada, Greenpeace and the Rivershed Society of BC.
-In 1996, he conceptualized, designed and produced collateral materials (including billboard, left) for the Sierra Club of Canada’s nationwide climate change campaign, directed by Louise Comeau.
-He also volunteered on various boards, including the Sierra Club of BC, the Stanley Park Ecology Society, and the Government of BC’s Scrap Tire Advisory Committee.
-He has a Fine Arts degree from the Nova Scotia College of Art and Design (1974).
+Peter Sircom Bromley is an independent communications designer and climate policy analyst.
+He has worked with various ENGOs including the Sierra Club of Canada, Greenpeace and the Rivershed Society of BC.
+In 1996, he conceptualized, designed and produced collateral materials for the Sierra Club of Canada’s nationwide climate change campaign.
+He has also served as a board member of various non-profit organizations including the Sierra Club of BC and the Stanley Park Ecology Society, and served on the Government of BC’s Scrap Tire Advisory Committee.